-1. Question: Can individuals receive the 100% disregard for training income and the one-time six month 100% disregard for employment income at the same time?
+1. Question: Can individuals receive the 100% disregard for training income and the one-time six-month 100% disregard for employment income at the same time?

 Response: Yes.
-If a Public Assistance (PA) recipient is participating in a paid training activity and simultaneously starting new employment, they would have 100% of both incomes disregarded, provided that the individual's total gross income does not exceed 200% of the Federal Poverty Level (FPL) for their household size.
+If a Public Assistance (PA) recipient is participating in a paid training activity and simultaneously starting new employment, they would have 100% of both incomes disregarded, provided that the individual's total gross income does not exceed 200% of the Federal Poverty Level (FPL) for their case size.
 If the total gross income were to exceed 200% FPL, the individual would not be eligible for either disregard.
 It is important to note that while the 100% employment disregard is limited to a period of six consecutive months once per the recipient's lifetime, there is currently no time limit on the 100% training income disregard or restrictions on the number of times it can be applied.

-2. Question: When does the one-time six month 100% income disregard go into effect on the PA budget after a recipient is determined eligible?
+2. Question: When does the one-time six-month 100% income disregard go into effect on the PA budget after a recipient is determined eligible?

 Response: The six consecutive months in the disregard period begin counting down with the first monthly or semi-monthly PA budget after the recipient submits proof of their income.
-It is also important to remember that, during the interim period before systems support for budgeting is implemented, the disregarded income is not entered into the PA budget.
+It is also important to remember that, during the interim period before systems support for budgeting was implemented, the disregarded income was not entered into the PA budget.
+Systems support for the one-time six-month 100% income disregard became available with WMS Migration 24.2 for TA Budget Effective From Dates of 07/01/24 and later.

-3. Question: How will the one-time six month period for the 100% disregard on new employment be tracked?
+3. Question: How will the one-time six-month period for the 100% disregard on new employment be tracked?
 What if the client has moved from another district?